What does a unit stills photographer actually do?

 Definitely, I'll happily assist other departments.
-On some period films the props department may wish to utilise my film/darkroom skills for authentic film photographs, I love doing this and I am always happy to discuss the needs of all departments.
+On some period films the props department may wish to utilize my skills for authentic film photographs, I love doing this and I am always happy to discuss the needs of all departments.

 Won’t your camera make noises during filming?

 DSLR’s do inherently make a slapping sound when fired.
 I use a mirrorless cameras that completely eliminates the noise of the slapping or “clicking” sound when shooting.